cloneofghosts/python-pirate-weather/README.md

 # Pirate Weather Wrapper

 This is a wrapper for the Pirate Weather API.
-It allows you to get the weather for any location, now, in the past, or future.
+It allows you to get the weather for any location, now or in the past.

 The Basic Use section covers enough to get you going.
 I suggest also reading the source if you want to know more about how to use the wrapper or what its doing (it's very simple).